IowaScaledEngineering/ise-docs/docs/SimpleSig/Block Signal Pro Kits/common.md

 ### Basic Configuration

 Once you've connected, the most important thing to set is the "Predefined Configuration".
 This is the built-in logic for however your track is configured.
-Once you set this and hit the "Change Configuration" button at the bottom, the device will reboot into the selected configuration.
-It will briefly restart the WiFi network in the process.
-Depending on your device, you will probably have to reconnect to the WiFi network and then refresh your browser.
+Once you set this and hit the "Change Configuration" button at the bottom, the device will load the selected configuration.

+!!! info "WiFi Name Changes"
+    If you change the WiFi network name, it will not take effect until you restart the module, either by cycling the power or by hitting the RESET button.
+This is so you don't have to re-establish your wifi connection while setting it up.

 [![Choosing the basic configuration](./img/bsp-choose-configuration.png)](./img/bsp-choose-configuration.png)